 A dependent can be a qualifying child or a qualifying relative for tax purposes, and the Internal Revenue Service defines “relative” somewhat loosely.
-But the rules for who you can claim are still intricate enough to make "qualifying" somewhat difficult.
+But the rules for whom you can claim are still intricate enough to make "qualifying" somewhat difficult.
 Your partner might be your dependent as a “qualifying relative,” but only if they meet four specific criteria: residency, income limits, marital status, and support needs.

 The Residency Test

 Your partner must actually live with you in your home to qualify as your dependent.
 They can’t maintain their own residence, not even for a week or a month.
 Their address must be your address throughout all 365 days of the tax year.

 Temporary absences are okay, however.
 Your partner might be hospitalized, incarcerated, or serving in the military.
 Maybe they've taken an extended vacation.
 That's fine, as long as they intend to return to your home after these events—and they actually do so.

 Some qualifying relatives don’t actually have to live with you, but this rule is reserved for literal relatives, which your partner is not.